algolia/algoliasearch-netlify/README.md

 ### My website is not crawled<!-- omit in toc -->

 The monitoring tab in the Crawler UI will provide information to help you improve the crawler behavior.
-By default we respect all the rules: robots.txt, password protection, canonical, redirection, etc...
+By default we respect most of the standard web rules: robots.txt, password protection, canonical, redirection, etc...

 You can help the crawler by:

 - Allowing our user-agent in [your robots.txt]([<!-- omit in toc -->](https://www.algolia.com/doc/tools/crawler/troubleshooting/faq/#what-ip-address-can-i-use-for-ip-whitelisting))
 - Specifying relative URLs in your links and canonical instead of absolute URLs that could conflict with the domain you may use.

--

 ## Troubleshooting